Barbara Hines (lawyer): Immigration Law

 Hines serves on the board of numerous immigration organizations and has authored many immigration law articles, including 'Basics of Immigration Law for Texas Criminal Defense Attorneys'.

 Early years

 Hines was born in Chicago, the daughter of first generation Jews who had fled Nazi Germany.
 Her family moved to Brownsville, Texas when she was nine.
 The border became a significant part of these formative years.
 Hines attended the University of Texas where she was a staff member of The Rag, an underground newspaper.
 She was also a student anti-war activist and involved in the women's movement working to challenge Texas abortion laws.
 Hines worked with the referral project which helped women seeking abortions.
 During that time, she was under surveillance by the FBI.
-Hines assisted with research which influenced the Roe brief of Roe vs. Wade, the landmark United States Supreme Court decision on the issue of abortion.
+Hines assisted with research which influenced the Roe brief of Roe v.
+Wade, the landmark United States Supreme Court decision on the issue of abortion.

 Education and professional achievement

 Hines earned a B.A. with honors in Latin American studies from UT-Austin in 1969.
 After graduating, she chose law school to continue her work in social justice and began studying law at UT in 1972.
 She transferred to Boston's Northeastern University, where in 1975 she received her J.D. before returning to Texas.
 Hines was a Fulbright scholar in Argentina in 1996 and 2004.
 She is the founder of the University of Texas Law School immigration clinic.
 Hines has been recognized by the American Immigration Lawyers Association, winning the 1992 Jack Wasserman Award for Excellence in Litigation and the 2007 Elmer Fried Excellence in Teaching Award.
 In 2000, she was recognized by the Texas Lawyer magazine as one of the 100 Legal Legends of the Twentieth Century.
 The National Lawyer's Guild Immigration Project awarded Hines the 2010 Carol King Award.
 In 2015, she was recognized with the University of Texas School of Law Massey Teaching Excellence Award.